The Role of the Franchisee

 Secondly, you will need to be sure that you can invest an adequate amount of time in the business.
 Although the system is basically set up in franchising, you will still need to spend extra time learning how the system works.
 The franchisor usually offers training and continuous support, hence the ongoing royalty payments.
 Like anything else, once you know the ins and outs of the system, the time investment decreases somewhat.

 One of the most important skills you need to possess as a franchisee is the ability to be proactive and take the initiative.
 You should be able to assume a leadership role easily and be willing and able to learn new skills.

-You also, of course, need to be able and willing to follow system standards.
-You are basically assuming a partnership role with the franchisor, and by signing the franchise agreement agree to fulfill four major responsibilities for the success of the overall franchise system:
+Of course, you also need to be able and willing to follow system standards.
+You are basically assuming a partnership role with the franchisor, and by signing the franchise agreement, you agree to fulfill four major responsibilities for the success of the overall franchise system:

 - To protect the franchised brand by operating the franchise in strict compliance with system operating standards.

 - To build a strong and loyal customer base by offering only approved products and services and by providing superior customer service.

 - To ensure that all employees are properly trained, and the franchise is properly staffed at all times.

 - To advertise and promote the franchise and its approved products and services according to the guidelines provided by the franchisor.